University of La Verne: Rankings

-The University of La Verne is ranked sixth among programs in the Greater Los Angeles area and #111 nationally in the U.S. News & World Report 2022 Best Graduate Schools ranking for Public Affairs.
+The University of La Verne is ranked tied for No.135 nationally in the U.S. News & World Report 2024 Best Graduate Schools ranking for Public Affairs.

-The University of La Verne is ranked in four categories in the U.S. News & World Report rankings for Best Online Programs.
-Those are Online Bachelor's Programs, Best Online Bachelor's Programs for Veterans, Best Online Bachelor's in Business Programs, and Best Online MBA Programs.

-A study published in the peer-reviewed Journal of Consumer Affairs ranked the university at No. 1 in California and No. 11 nationally for alumni satisfaction.

 Campus

 The University of La Verne's address is 1950 3rd Street in La Verne, California.
 Some of the most prominent buildings on campus include Founders Hall, which was completed in 1927, the Abraham Campus Center, the Sports Science & Athletics Pavilion, Citrus Hall, and the Wilson Library.

-In 2014, La Verne held a grand opening ceremony for the newly constructed Campus West, located just over a half-mile from the main campus.
 Campus West is home to the university's baseball and softball fields.
 Some of the oldest buildings still standing on campus include Founders Hall, Miller Hall (constructed in 1918), and the Hanawalt House (constructed in 1905).

 Student housing

-There are three on-campus housing options for students.